F286/f286.github.io/_posts/2018-02-16-team-success.md

 Be positive, empathize.
 Smile and use positive body language.
 Be funny and tell jokes, especially self deprecating ones.
-Actually listen to what your coworker is saying - meditate on it.
-Assume they are smarter than you.
-Tell the truth, don't be a weasel.

 ## Communication
 It's all about communication!
 The reason to create a good atmosphere is so that the team can communicate with each other.